KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_version.md

 ---
-title: 'kittycad version'
+title: "kittycad version"
-excerpt: 'Prints the version of the program.'
+excerpt: "Prints the version of the program."
+layout: manual
 ---

 Prints the version of the program.